David-Watkins-technology/David-Watkins-technology/README.md

 You will then be able to work on the project locally before uploading your commits to the remote repository as a new branch.

-To upload your commits, in your terminal type the following and press return:
+To upload your commits, first create a new remote branch using the instructions above.
+Then, in your terminal type the following and press return:

 **git remote add [create an alias] https://github.com/David-Watkins-technology/David-Watkins-technology**